extenda/shared-workflows/composite-actions/fiscal/spanner-pgadapter-liquibase/README.md

-  `liquibase-github-actions/update` container action). `--network host` is what lets the container reach PGAdapter on the runner's `localhost:5432`, and the `search-path` is bind-mounted and referenced by a container path — a containerised action would see neither the host `localhost` nor the host path.
+  `liquibase-github-actions/update` container action). `--network host` is what lets the container reach PGAdapter on the runner's `localhost:5432`, and the `search-path` is bind-mounted and referenced by a container path — a containerised action would see neither the host loopback nor the host path.
 Linux-only semantics; correct on `ubuntu-latest`.
+- PGAdapter readiness is checked with **`pg_isready`, not a TCP connect**.
+Docker publishes the host port when the container is *created*, so the port proxy accepts connections long before the PGAdapter JVM inside has bound anything: a TCP probe reports ready in ~200 ms and the first client is handed a connection the proxy cannot forward, which surfaces as `server closed the connection unexpectedly` rather than a refusal. `pg_isready` completes a real startup handshake instead.
+It needs `postgresql-client` on the runner (preinstalled on `ubuntu-latest`).
+Probes and clients address `127.0.0.1` explicitly, because `libpq` resolves `localhost` to `::1` first and would otherwise not necessarily test the same endpoint.
 - The Liquibase image is **built by this action** from its `Dockerfile` rather than pulled.
   Liquibase 5.x Community images ship **no JDBC drivers** (only h2), so the stock image fails with `Cannot find database driver: org.postgresql.Driver`; the driver is installed on top